TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Http/Index.rst

 HttpUtility::buildUrl
 ---------------------

-Builds a URL string from an array with the URL parts, as e.g. output by :php:`parse_url()`.
+Builds a URL string from an array with the URL parts, as for example output by :php:`parse_url()`.

 HttpUtility::buildQueryString
 -----------------------------